react-native-maps/react-native-maps/docs/installation.md

 Go to step 4 to configure Google Maps API KEY in Android.

+>This installation should work in physical devices.
+For Genymotion, please check installation step 5

 or do it manually as described below:

 ## iOS